loicsacre/code-master-thesis/README.md

     - They will be stored automatically in 'datasets/patches/{size}' (where size is the size of the patches)
         - Note that you can change the path in 'path/path' (or give in as an argument, not recommended)
 - Generate the dataset by running the file 'generate_dataset.py' (specifying the size)
-- For the Alan-cluster: Put the patches in the scratch folder to speed-up the training
+- For the Alan-cluster: put the patches in the scratch folder to speed-up the training (with the use of 'copy.sh')

 ## ImageNet